api3dao/contracts/docs/contracts/access/hashregistry.md

 # HashRegistry.sol

 HashRegistry is a contract that is designed to mirror the governance decisions of a set of EOAs across a large number of chains with minimal operational friction.
-For example, this governance decision could be the list of [Airnode addresses](../../specs/airnode-protocol.md#airnode-address) that are decided to be used for each [dAPI](../api3-server-v1/api3serverv1.md#dapi).
+For example, this governance decision could be the list of [Airnode addresses](../../glossary.md#airnode-address) that are decided to be used for each [dAPI](../../glossary.md#dapi).

-This governance decision can be formatted as a Merkle tree.
+This governance decision can be represented as a Merkle tree.
 The set of EOAs can then sign the respective Merkle root (e.g., as the ["dAPI management Merkle root" hash type](../api3-server-v1/api3market.md#dapi-management-merkle-tree)) and publish their signatures.
 This would allow anyone to be able to register the Merkle root at any HashRegistry on any chain.